 - Marketing, Sales and Food Marketing Career Night: This event is a professional development and networking event for students interested in marketing and sales careers.
 This event is designed as a career fair with opportunities for students to secure internships or professional positions.

 - Student Organizations: An important part of a business major experience is participating in student professional organizations.
 Numerous groups offer networking opportunities, industry exploration, speakers and social opportunities for marketing students.

 Many professional organizations are open to all business students; some organizations are designed around particular majors, including the following:

 - American Marketing Association

 - Competitions: Each year, marketing students represent the University at regional, national and international case competitions, often earning accolades and prizes for their work.
 Challenging skills against students from universities around the world helps WMU students showcase their expertise while identifying opportunities for further growth.

-- Students should join the WMU Haworth College of Business for students, alumni, employers and friends of both the college and the Department of Marketing.
+- Students should join the WMU Haworth College of Business on LinkedIn to network with students, alumni, employers and friends of both the college and the Department of Marketing.